RostislavLitovkin/PlutoWallet/README.md

 # Terminology
 - dApp = any application that uses crypto functionalities.
 In order to use dApps, it needs to communicate with the crypto wallet somehow, or it needs to know your private key (very insecure).
+- PlutoLayout = a simple way to save and export custom layouts

 # Work / milestones